 We are looking for a priest who will: -

-• Be integral in all aspects of church life and have a presence at most Sunday church services, sharing leading and preaching responsibilities with the established ministry team and lead with administration work and pastoral visiting.
+• Be an integral part of all aspects of church life and have a presence at most Sunday church services, sharing leading and preaching responsibilities with the established ministry team and lead with administration work and pastoral visiting.
 We need someone who actively participates in meeting the congregation and members of the wider community during fellowship activities and fundraising events, who cares about our parish, who is determined to make it flourish.

-• Lead the congregation by Bible based teaching of the Gospels, support and maintain our current worship styles, whilst proactively exploring new opportunities to the meet the spiritual needs of our community, looking at issues of the day.
+• Lead the congregation by Bible based teaching of the Gospels, support and maintain our current worship styles, whilst proactively exploring new opportunities to the meet the spiritual needs of our community, enthusiastic and God-centred, looking at issues of the day.

 This position is a .5 post.
 House for Duty would also be considered.

 The Diocese of Chester is in the province of York in the Church of England, part of the global Anglican Communion.
 For more information about our life, ministry and work please visit our website www.chester.anglican.org We are linked with the Anglican Church of Melanesia in the Solomon Islands and the Dioceses of Aru and Boga in the Democratic Republic of Congo.

 The Diocese covers an area of 1025 square miles, approximately the old Victorian County of Chester, including parts which subsequently became absorbed into Merseyside and Greater Manchester.
 The Rivers Mersey and Tame approximately delineate the boundary with Liverpool and Manchester.
 There are areas of dense urban population, mainly in the north, stretching from Birkenhead to East Manchester.
 There are prosperous suburban regions of West and South Wirral, Chester and south of Manchester, with a mainly rural heartland, bounded by the Derbyshire Pennines and the Welsh Border.
 The overall population is around 1.6 million.